nodejs/node/deps/npm/doc/cli/npm-publish.md

   don't include this and you're running from a TTY then you'll be prompted.

 * `[--dry-run]`
-  Does everything publish would do except actually publishing to the registry.
+  As of `npm@6`, does everything publish would do except actually publishing to the registry.
 Reports the details of what would have been published.

 Fails if the package name and version combination already exists in the specified registry.